Kyle01/public_blog/writings/Yes ChatGPT is the Real Deal.md

 It really does feel like we're in the first inning of a new technology age.
 I imagine this is what it felt like building technology during the dawn of the internet in 1995 or considering mobile apps during the beginning of the iPhone in 2007.

-I don't think ChatGPT is going to be a flash-in-the-pan, I think it is the whole ball game. s
+I don't think ChatGPT is going to be a flash-in-the-pan, I think it is the whole ball game.